 1).
 Analyze Your Credit Report

 You are entitled to request one free credit report annually from the three reporting agencies, which should not impact your credit score.
 You should review the report, checking for any errors that you should dispute.
 It is the closest thing to getting a quick credit fix.
 It would help if you informed the credit reporting agency of any outdated or incorrect information because it can improve your score one the false details are fixed.
+If you don’t know your credit you can request this information under the FRCA.
+FRCA requirements means you can request you can your personal information from consumer reporting agencies.

 2).
 Set Up Payment Reminders